With NFL’s 32 open practices, vaccines available at 4 teams

 Some clubs have invited local youth teams to their facilities.
 Most are focusing on family activities.
 The Ravens made free tickets available and 37,000 were reserved within 24 hours.
 Other clubs are doing this exclusively for season ticket members.

 Notably, the Colts, Patriots, Saints and Washington Football Team will be offering COVID-19 vaccinations at their sites.
 Already, 4.8 million vaccines have been administered at 24 NFL team complexes.
-So far among players, the NFL says 87.9% have had at least one shot; 19 teams have more than 90% vaccinated; seven clubs have more than 95% vaccinated.
+So far, 88.5% of players have had at least one shot of the vaccine and 20 teams have more than 90% of players vaccinated, including eight with more than 95% vaccinated.

 “We’ve been working with the county health department in Indianapolis, and we have training camp in a county north of Indianapolis, and we started working with that department on protocols to be in place for training camp,” Colts spokesman Steve Campbell said.
 “In working with them on training camp prep, this idea came up and we were on board.”